Prague Castle Tours and Tips

 The Audioguide

 You’ll see people walking around using what looks like an old telephone handset.
-This is the audio guide which walks you around 96 points throughout the castle but you should combine this with a Circuit A or B ticket.
+This is the official Castle audio guide which walks you around 96 points throughout the castle but you should combine this with a Main Circuit ticket.
 Also be careful of the time.
-The Audioguide costs CZK350 for 3 hours so if you go over 3 hours you’ll pay double when you return it.
-My advice is to pay the CZK450 cost for the whole day as realistically for a proper exploration of the castle it will be between 3 and 4 hours including breaks.
+The Audioguide price is for 3 hours so if you go over 3 hours you’ll pay double when you return it.
+My advice is to pay the extra for the whole day as realistically for a proper exploration of the castle it will be between 3 and 4 hours including breaks.

 Licenced Castle Guides